Revealing the Hidden Reality of Information through

 The deep learning and AI market is experiencing exponential growth, with organizations across industries adopting these technologies for improved decision-making, automation, and optimization.
 However, current algorithms have limitations in capturing long-range dependencies and accurately modeling complex systems.
 This is where fractional calculus provides a significant advantage, enabling more precise modeling and enhanced performance.
 Our target market includes AI developers, data scientists, research institutions, and companies looking to harness the full potential of deep learning and FC-AI.

-sNRL is developing code-libraries that integrate our patented fractional calculus DSP algorithms into existing deep learning frameworks and also coding our own frameworks across multiple fields-of-use.
-These code-libraries will allow practitioners to effortlessly incorporate fractional calculus principles into their models thus lowering the bar of entry to use this advanced technology, improving accuracy, convergence rates, and efficiency.
+sNRL is developing code-libraries and toolboxes that integrate our patented fractional calculus DSP algorithms into existing deep learning frameworks and also coding our own frameworks across multiple fields-of-use.
+These agent-based code-libraries will allow practitioners to effortlessly incorporate fractional calculus algorithms into their DSP and AI models thus lowering the bar of entry to use this advanced technology, improving accuracy, convergence rates, and efficiency.
 Our libraries will support multiple programming languages and frameworks, ensuring compatibility and ease of use for a wide range of users.

 Artificial Intelligence and Machine/Deep Learning Algorithms often rely on the brute force of computational power to process a signal and arrive at a solution.
 By building fractional calculus code toolboxes for AI, sNRL is providing AI an expanded mathematical library leading to more advanced solutions and the ability to tackle the toughest problems in signal processing.